pikvm/pi-builder/README.md

 * `ro` - makes the system a read-only OS.
 When run like this, you can simply unplug Raspberry Pi without shutting it down properly, without the risk of corrupting the file system.
 To temporary make the system writable (eg., to install updates), use the `rw` command.
 After applying all changes, run `ro` again to remount the system as read-only.
 * `pikvm-repo` - adds the key and the [Pi-KVM](https://pikvm.org/repos) repo.
 It's needed for the watchdog, but it has other useful packages too.
 You can skip this stage.
 * `watchdog` - sets up the hardware watchdog.
+* `no-bluetooth` - disables the Bluetooth device and restores UART0/ttyAMA0 to GPIOs 14 and 15.
 * `ssh-root` - removes the `alarm` user, blocks the `root` password and and keys from [stages/ssh-root/pubkeys](https://github.com/pikvm/pi-builder/tree/master/stages/ssh-root/pubkeys) to the `~/.ssh/authorized_keys`. **This directory contains pi-builder dev's keys by default, make sure to change them!** This stage also disables UART login.
 In case you need it, you can create your own stage with similar functions.
 * `ssh-keygen` - generates host SSH keys.
 The system will ALWAYS be rebuilt on this stage.
 You don't usually need manual key generation, but in case the system is loaded as read-only, SSH can't generate its own keys on startup.
 * `__cleanup__` - cleans up temporary directories after build.